ramoona/banks-db/CONTRIBUTING.md

       "color": "#000"
     }
     ```
-4. Make sure that `npm test` is passing.
+6. Make sure that `npm test` is still passing.
-5. Submit a pull request.
+7. Submit a pull request.